I hear a lot of questions from many different people. I hear a lot of comments, complaints, excuses, and justifications.

 For any of those statements, consider adding the phrase “… but I’m willing and able to learn,” even if only in your own mind.

-THAT is the attitude that will help you cope, help you grow, and ultimately, help you deal with whatever frustrating and complex issue it is that you’re facing.
+THAT is the attitude that will help you cope, help you grow, and ultimately, help you deal with whatever frustrating and complex issue you face.

 That is the attitude that will help me — and others like me — help you.